ClaasM/GDELTSocialVideo/README.md

 The number of columns might change.
 Some files are missing in GDELT (these scripts handle that correctly)

+Keyerror: format
+ffprobe is not returning anything, because it cant work with ~paths when invoked as a subprocess

 Project Organization
 ------------